-1Department of Biochemistry, Government College University Faisalabad, Faisalabad 38000, Pakistan
+Department of Biochemistry, Government College University Faisalabad, Faisalabad, Pakistan Department of Biochemistry, University of Agriculture Faisalabad, Faisalabad, Pakistan

 Abstract: Liver fibrosis occurs as a result of the progression of chronic liver diseases, regardless of underlying causes such as hepatitis virus infection, alcohol intake, and metabolic fatty liver disorder.
 It is often associated with liver damage, inflammation, and cell death.
 In the current study, the potential of (+)-catechin gallate was checked against liver fibrosis in rat models.
 Carbon tetrachloride (CCl4) was administrated to induce liver fibrosis, and 0.7 mL/kg of CCl4 with olive oil was injected into rats for six weeks twice a week.
 The analysis of liver markers (i.e., alkaline phosphatase (ALP), aspartate transaminase (AST), and alanine transaminase (ALT)) was found to be increased in rats treated with CCl4, confirming the induction of liver fibrosis.
 After induction, the rats were divided into four groups (i.e., G2 to G5) with 6 rats in each group.
-Group 3 was treated with silymarin standard drug, groups 4 and 5 were treated with (+)-catechin gallate low dose (50 mg/kg) and high dose (100 mg/kg) for four weeks.
+Group 3 was treated with silymarin standard drug, and groups 4 and 5 were treated with (+)-catechin gallate low dose (50 mg/kg) and high dose (100 mg/kg), respectively for four weeks.
 After treatment, the levels of ALP, AST, and ALT revealed highly significant results compared to the standard drug.
-Histopathological study after treatment with (+)-catechin gallate revealed a reduction in inflammation, nuclear damage, necrosis, and hemorrhage.
-The study clearly shows the anti-liver fibrosis potential of (+)-catechin gallate which could be used as a potential drug candidate in the treatment of liver fibrosis in future.
+Histopathological study after treatment with (+)-catechin gallate revealed reduced inflammation, nuclear damage, necrosis, and hemorrhage.
+The study clearly shows the anti-liver fibrosis potential of (+)-catechin gallate, which could be used as a potential drug candidate in the treatment of liver fibrosis in the future.

-Keywords: Liver fibrosis; (+)-catechin gallate; carbon tetrachloride; liver function test; histopathology
+Keywords: Liver fibrosis, (+)-catechin gallate, carbon tetrachloride, liver function test, histopathology.

-Submitted on ----- - Revised on ----- - Accepted on -----
+Submitted on 19-12-2024 - Revised on 14-03-2025 - Accepted on 17-03-2025